A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Appendix

 \textbf{XES3G5M}: XES3G5M is a large-scale dataset comprising over five million interactions collected from more than 18,000 third-grade students responding to approximately 8,000 math exercises.
 It includes extensive auxiliary information related to the exercises and their associated KCs.
 Sourced from a real-world online mathematics learning platform, XES3G5M not only encompasses the largest number of KCs within the mathematics domain but also provides the most comprehensive contextual information.
 This includes hierarchical KC relationships, exercise types, Chinese textual content and analyses, as well as timestamps of student responses.

 In this experiment, we use five-fold cross validation to ensure the reliability of the experimental results.
-We use the full amount of NIPS34 data, and the XES dataset, due to the fact that there are too many record exercises, has done the following treatment, and only 2000 students' corresponding records of doing the exercises are kept in each fold.
-Table.\ref{avg_num} displays the average data distribution for each fold after implementing five-fold cross-validation on both datasets.
+We use the full data set of NIPS34.
+As for the XES dataset, due to the fact that there are too many record exercises, has done the following treatment, and only 2000 students' corresponding records of doing the exercises are kept in each fold.